• Skip to primary navigation

 December 1, 2010 by Jeanne

-I love collecting Firestone Christmas albums.
+I love my collection of Firestone Christmas albums.
 My sisters and I have such fond memories of listening to them together in the early 1970s.
 We’d put them on while decorating the tree or baking cookies.
+A few years ago, I scoured flea markets and vintage stores, and found several which I packaged and mailed to my sisters for Christmas.
+They still talk about it – that’s how much both the albums and the memories mean to us.

 Why not play these albums for your children or grandchildren and create new memories?